By PPMAG | May 31, 2017

 Collection and Archiving of Conference Presentations

-Session chairs and Program Chairs are in key positions in reminding presenters to upload their presentation files.
-It works best if presenters can choose between uploading their slides in OpenConf (and have volunteers add them to Zenodo) and uploading them to Zenodo directly.
+Session chairs and Program Chairs are in key positions in reminding presenters to upload their presentation files into Zenodo.
 Prepare a cheat sheet for the direct upload to Zenodo to make sure that everyone adds the relevant metadata.
+The cheat sheet needs to be reviewed and updated annually.
 The Session and Program Chairs should follow up with the presenters during the weeks after the conference to collect as many presentations as possible.